 In the remote sensing discipline, the values higher than 0 represent the built-up areas.The boundary for the fringe area was identified by getting the extent of urban expansion as well as a fine boundary where the high-density expansion become insignificant.
 The identified boundaries were projected on to the latest satellite images to assure the identified urban index values are in line with the existing building densities.

 Urban Distribution of Jaffna City (Changed during 1995 - 2017)

-Jaffna, the capital of the Northern Province, is a city that has undergone significant changes in urbanization after the war.
+Jaffna, the capital of the Northern Province, is a city that has undergone significant changes in urbanization over the past two decades.
 These maps have attempted to give a clear idea of how the urban expansion took place.

-To identify the evolution of the construction sector that has taken place within the city limits over the years, the level of density are classified as high density and low density areas.
+To identify the evolution of the construction sector that has taken place within the city limits over the years, the level of density is classified as high density and low density areas.

 Within the municipal limits, the urban area has grown from 14.4% in 1995 to 18.6% in 2001, 29.8% in 2017 and 39.4% in 2017.

 Concurrently, it can be concluded that the non-construction area has gradually declined from 40.9% in 1995 to 33.9% in 2001 to 16.8% in 2012 and to 3.8% in 2017.

 According to the 2001 Census and Population Survey, the urban population in Jaffna is 80827.
 The land with construction that year was 1562 hectares.
 According to estimates, the population density of Jaffna town in 2012 was 51.7 (people per hectare).

 According to projections, the number of people living in the city of Jaffna in the year 2017 is 94,000 and the built up for that year is 1811 hectares.
 According to estimates, the population density of Jaffna city in the year 2017 was 52 (people per hectare).
 The population may be gradually increasing but there is no clear change in the population density. that is because of increasing the built up lands.